Voltron369/panel.G1000IFR/readme.txt

 To install, download the zip file here: https://github.com/Voltron369/panel.G1000IFR/archive/master.zip

-copy the g1000 and fs9gps directories to an aircraft panel folder, for example:
+copy the g1000 directory to an aircraft panel folder, for example:
 C:\Program Files (x86)\Steam\SteamApps\common\FSX\SimObjects\Airplanes\C172\panel.G1000

 These will override (but not overwrite) the FSX default G1000 for that aircraft

-To uninstall, delete the g1000 and fs9gps directories from that aircraft
+To uninstall, delete the g1000 directory from that aircraft

 Support Forum: https://github.com/Voltron369/panel.G1000IFR/issues